redis/redis-doc/commands/info.md

     (only applicable for broadcast mode)
 *   `unexpected_error_replies`: Number of unexpected error replies, that are types of errors from an AOF load or replication
+*   `total_error_replies`: Total number of issued error replies, that is the sum of rejected commands (errors prior command execution) and failed commands (errors within the command execution)
 *    `total_reads_processed`: Total number of read events processed
 *    `total_writes_processed`: Total number of write events processed
 *    `io_threaded_reads_processed`: Number of read events processed by the main and I/O threads